d6lts/views/README.txt

 11/28/2005 added fields 'sortable' and 'defaultsort' to view_tablefield 11/28/2005 changed view_argument type from int(2) to varchar(25) for greater flexibility
 11/30/2005 changed filter table and view table significantly.
 Probably sort table too.
-12/5/2005 Add option varchar(255) to both sort and filter tables.
+12/5/2005 Add options varchar(255) to both sort and filter tables.
 12/7/2005 Add menu_title to view_view and title to view_argument
+12/8/2005 Added options varchar(255) to view_argument as well.